DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Experiments

-\paragraph{Baselines.} We compare DSG-Net to four state-of-the-art methods for learning 3D shape representations -- IM-Net~\cite{chen2019learning}, BSP-Net~\cite{chen2019bsp}, StructureNet~\cite{mo2019structurenet}, and SDM-Net~\cite{gaosdmnet2019}, \yjr{as well as an ablated version (SN + Mesh) of our method}.
-IM-Net learns an implicit function representation for encoding 3D shapes, while BSP-Net puts attention on designing a compact mesh representations for 3D shapes.
+\paragraph{Baselines.} We compare DSG-Net to four state-of-the-art methods for learning 3D shape representations -- IM-Net~\cite{chen2019learning}, BSP-Net~\cite{chen2019bsp}, StructureNet~\cite{mo2019structurenet}, and SDM-Net~\cite{gaosdmnet2019}, \yj{as well as an ablated version (SN + Mesh) of our method}.
+IM-Net learns an implicit function representation for encoding 3D shapes, while BSP-Net puts attention on designing a compact mesh representation for 3D shapes.
 They both represent a shape as a whole, without explicit modeling of shape parts and structures.
 StructureNet and SDM-Net are more relevant baselines to our method since they both explicitly represent shapes as part hierarchies.
 StructureNet uses point cloud representation for the part geometry, which we empirically find less effective on generating fine-grained shape geometry details.
-SDM-Net represents shapes with shallower part hierarchies, which prevents it from generating shapes with complicated structures. \yjr{SN + Mesh is a naive combination of StructureNet~\cite{mo2019structurenet} backbone and ACAP mesh representation~\cite{gao2019sparse,gaosdmnet2019}, to validate that our proposed disentangled structure and geometry representation indeed helps improve the performance for learning 3D shape generative models.} \yj{All the methods are trained on the same data for the four object categories.} \yjr{We also compare to SAGNet~\cite{wu2019sagnet} in the supplementary material.}
+SDM-Net represents shapes with shallower part hierarchies, which prevents it from generating shapes with complicated structures. \yjr{The SN + Mesh is a naive combination of StructureNet~\cite{mo2019structurenet} backbone and ACAP mesh representation~\cite{gao2019sparse,gaosdmnet2019}, to validate that our proposed disentangled structure and geometry representation and the cycled disentanglement indeed help improve the performance for learning 3D shape generative models. \yjrr{For the performance of SN+Mesh, please refer to supplementary material.}} \yj{All the methods are trained on the same data for the four object categories.} \yj{We also compare to SAGNet~\cite{wu2019sagnet} in the supplementary material.}